ChiefChippy2/Vocab-bot/README.md

 # Vocab-bot
 Bot for vocabulary.com; use it at your own risk
+After what has been an eternity, we have developed a Version 2 of this.
+Smarter, better, faster.
+See https://github.com/ChiefChippy2/Vocab-Bot-V2.
 # How it works
 It is a chrome extension that uses this list : https://www.vocabulary.com/lists/2958704/bee.
 Just go to the list and watch netflix for 3 hours